 15 years ago, you may have responded with a raised eyebrow if someone had recommended choosing a furnished apartment instead of a hotel for a work trip or even a holiday.
 This is certainly not the case anymore.

-The furnished apartment trend will continue to grow as business travellers are increasingly choosing home comforts like functional kitchens, living rooms, bedrooms and dining rooms over an old-school hotel stay.
+The furnished apartment trend will continue to grow as business travelers are increasingly choosing home comforts like functional kitchens, living rooms, bedrooms, and dining rooms over an old-school hotel stay.